compmem/DeepSITH/README.md

 DeepSITH requires at least PyTorch 1.8.1.
 It works with cuda, so please follow the instructions for installing pytorch and cuda <a href="https://pytorch.org/get-started/locally/">here</a>.

 ## DeepSITH
 DeepSITH is a pytorch module implementing the neurally inspired SITH representation of working memory for use in neural networks.
-The paper outlining the work detailed in this repository is located <a href="https://arxiv.org/abs/2104.04646">here</a>.
+The paper outlining the work detailed in this repository was published at NeurIPS 2021 <a href="https://proceedings.neurips.cc/paper/2021/hash/e7dfca01f394755c11f853602cb2608a-Abstract.html">here</a>.

 Primarily, this module utilizes SITH, the Scale-Invariant Temporal History, representation.
 With SITH, we are able to compress the history of a time series in the same way that human working memory might.
 For more information, please refer to the paper.